ompandey07/MegaMindsWeb/README.md

 # Welcome to Mega Minds Website

 Hi!
 I’m **Om Pandey**, a passionate Full Stack Developer.
-I created this modern business website for **[Customer's Business Name]** with the latest technologies to help their business grow and thrive in the digital world.
+I created this modern business website for **Mega Minds** with the latest technologies to help their business grow and thrive in the digital world.

 ## About the Website